darkn3rd/script-tut/configbox/vagrant/cfengine/README.md

 CFEngine is an powerful configuration management system that can be custom tailored to not only do change configuration, but also inventory and reporting.
 It is a very flexible system, but with this flexibility comes complexity.

 ### Status

 Currently, I am still experimenting with this system.
 My initial goal is to get the system to work using the Vagrant provisioner, and then later attempt to build a system on top of CFEngine to select a unique configuration per hostname.

+Some things I noticed about CFEngine 3 so far:

+ * Difficult to separate managed scripts (git or svn repo) as these are intermixed with CFEngine's configuration system in `masterfiles` directory.
+There are technqiues to help with this in CFEngine 3.7 using autorun and `def.json` (which replaces `def.cf`)
+ * No built-in mechanism to select configurations based on environment, role, or hostname criteria.
+You can add this functionality through ***classes***, which is CFEngine's tagging system.

 ## Provisioning with Vagrant